 Content by Agency Brokerage Consultants www.agencybrokerage.com; Direct (321) 255-1309

-There is quite a large misconception in the industry relating to transaction multiples paid for independent P&C insurance agencies.
-Our company performs many agency valuations each month for principals around the country.
-I have personally valued over 400 agencies and books of business, and negotiated an even higher number of offers for both seller and buyer clients including with local agencies, private equity backed buyers and national brokers.
+There are some misconceptions in the insurance industry relating to transaction multiples paid for agencies.
+Our company performs over 10 agency valuations each month for principals, buyers and lenders around the country.
+I have personally overseen more than 600 agency valuations, and negotiated nearly an equal number of offers for clients including with privately-held agencies, bank-owned agencies, private equity backed brokers and publicly-traded brokers.
 I say this so the reader has some comfort with the information that is presented.

-The first thing to understand is that there are typically three multiples that factor into the value of an independent P&C agency.
-Those are the multiple of (1) net revenues, (2) discretionary earnings, and (3) pro forma or adjusted EBITDA (Earnings before Taxes, Depreciation and Amortization).
-The multiple metric that should be utilized depends on the size of the agency.
+The first thing to understand is that there are typically three multiples that factor into the value of an insurance agency.
+Those factors are the multiple of:

-All of the multiples that I quote herein should be considered including 75% or greater in guaranteed price, except in the cases where the agency generates 15% or more of its revenue from accounts with greater than $50,000 in premium.
-It is not uncommon for the seller to carry part of the transaction in the form of retention or earn-out based compensation, but you should not be unequally yoked in the risk department.
-The multiples presented should be considered as having a +/- 15% variance on price for any specific transaction.
-For those sellers willing to carry more of the risk in a larger earn-out, the potential multiple can exceed those listed below.
+All of the multiples that I quote herein should be considered including 85% or greater in guaranteed price, except in the cases where the agency generates 15% or more of its revenue from accounts with greater than $50,000 in premium.
+It is not uncommon for the seller to carry part of the transaction in the form of retention or earn-out based compensation, but the amount is generally low in today’s market.
+The multiples presented should be considered as having a +/- 15% variance on price for any specific agency.
 These are completely financial-based analyses that assume a stable revenue/earnings stream, unless otherwise specified, with comparatively low risk (i.e. no serious potential loss of revenue apparent).
-A true market valuation requires a thorough analysis of many factors.
+I give myself a 30% variance (i.e. +/- 15%) because there are a number of other qualitative factors that weigh in, such as location of the agency, quality of the carriers, customers and staff, the agency’s automation and marketing processes, etc. A true market valuation requires a thorough analysis of many factors.
 The intent here is to provide ballpark metrics for those seeking such information.

 Keep in mind that, even though your historic retention might be 85%, when the book transfers ownership the retention will go down.
 The decline will be more profound for accounts that require contact with the client, such as agency billed accounts.
 Additionally, the buyer will always have costs associated with managing the book of business, so the net at best is likely 65% of revenue.
 Note that I’m referring to “fold in” acquisitions above.
 Stand alone, or particularly larger platform, operations can sell at higher revenue multiples if the profitability supports it.
 I also leave out books with retention over 95% as I’ve seen a few wild cards that would value much higher for unique reasons.